-Furthermore, the project supports the development of a global climate and security risk and foresight assessment, including a pilot assessment of the approach, and promotes the advancement of a unifying multidisciplinary, multilateral process on climate security.
+Furthermore, the project supported the development of a global climate and security risk and foresight assessment, including a pilot assessment of the approach, and promoted the advancement of a unifying multidisciplinary, multilateral process on climate security.

-This project contributes to the multisectoral and multilateral Weathering Risk initiative, led by adelphi and the Potsdam Institute for Climate Impact Research.
+This project contributed to the multisectoral and multilateral Weathering Risk initiative, led by adelphi and the Potsdam Institute for Climate Impact Research.